 Intended outcome Success criteria Improved attainment and progress across the curriculum at the end of KS4.
-The gap between the P8 and average attainment score of DA and non-DA pupils is reduced. • the progress 8 score is 0 • an average Attainment 8 score of 5 This will be monitored at the three progress checks throughout the year.
+The gap between the P8 and average attainment score of DA and non-DA pupils is reduced. • the progress 8 score is 0 • an average Attainment 8 score of 4.5 This will be monitored at the three progress checks throughout the year.
 Improved reading comprehension among disadvantaged pupils across KS3.
 NGRT, Accelerated reader and Lexia demonstrate improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
 Reading logs show pupils are reading regularly at a level above or beyond their chronological reading age.
-Coaching/Temperature checks reveal classroom teachers use knowledge of NGRT data to inform questioning, scaffolding and stretch support across the school.
+DDIs reveal classroom teachers use knowledge of NGRT data to inform questioning, scaffolding and stretch support across the school.
 Improve levels of literacy through developing vocabulary so that disadvantaged pupils are more able to access the curriculum and wider learning.
-Students have the opportunity to apply their newly acquired vocabulary through deliberate sentence construction opportunities across the curriculum.
 NGRT tests demonstrate improved comprehension skills among disadvantaged pupils and a smaller disparity between the scores of disadvantaged pupils and their non-disadvantaged peers.
-Coaching/Temperature checks reveal classroom teachers use the whole school strategies for introducing vocabulary and there are no missed opportunities for the teaching of vocabulary.
+DDIs reveal classroom teachers use the whole school strategies for introducing vocabulary and there are no missed opportunities for the teaching of vocabulary.
 Book Looks demonstrate that pupils' vocabulary is developing over time.

 Decrease in % of DA Ready to Learn referrals, exclusions and repeat exclusion statistics compared to national.
-The over-representation of DA referrals to Ready to Learn declines termly for the small number of pupils identified in each year group.
+The number of DA referrals to Ready to Learn declines termly for the small number of pupils identified in each year group.
 A reduction in % to shift towards the national average for non-DA exclusions (% of pupils receiving 1 or more FTE national non-DA is 3.9%).
-Attendance of DA pupils should rise to be in line with non-DA students.
-Attendance stages for DA pupils are implemented consistently.
+Increase DA pupils' attendance to meet national expectations.
+13.5% national average PA 94.6% national average Attendance stages for DA pupils are implemented consistently.
 Monitoring shows attendance meetings and calls are taking place at appropriate trigger points.
-Fewer DA pupils represented in exclusion and repeat exclusion statistics compared to National ALL pupils Reduction in absenteeism and persistent absenteeism amongst DA pupils.
+Less DA pupils represented in exclusion and repeat exclusion statistics compared to National ALL pupils By July 2023 the % of sessions missed to be broadly in line with the national average which is 5%.